Blog

 • No cloud sandbox.
 You cannot fire off a task and come back to a finished branch the way Codex lets you.

-If you want a deeper look at the Opus model that powers the Principal tier inside our own product, see our writeup on Claude Opus 4.6 going live in CatDoes.
+If you want a deeper look at how we route work across model tiers inside our own product, see our CatDoes vs Claude Code comparison.

 OpenAI Codex: Strengths and Limits